somefunAgba/autosgm/README.md

 <img src="./lasgm_blkview.svg" width="500">

 ## What is this library about? (short description)
-This library implements the AutoSGM learning algorithm.
+This library implements the first-order gradient method, for learning the parameters in a pre-defined (artificial) neural network (any appropriate composition of differntiable functions) that is used to fit a data-set.
-AutoSGM is a unifying framework for accelerated learning.
+AutoSGM is a unifying representation for accelerated learning.

+We move away from the clutter of the many variants of the (Stochastic) Gradient Method (SGM), and present AutoSGM as the empirical form of the best possible learning algorithm (minimum bayes risk estimator) that automatically arises in the class of linear functions.

 ## Getting Started (installing or setting up)